marcosamarinho/globant-test-DE/README.md

    python framework to allow create API
 - ## scripts
    sql scripts and shell scripts
-- ## python-flask  ( NOT IN USE )
-   web environment to upload file and database load

 # Clone project on linux apt environment and follow the steps below
-# Steps to install mariadb (docker-compose) port 3306
+# install mariadb first command bellow can be used on local docker environment (docker-compose) port 3306
 ```bash
 cd mariadb
 # install client